dqops/dqo/docs/dqo-concepts/configuring-data-quality-checks-and-rules.md

 ---
-title: How to configure data quality checks and rules
+title: How to Configure Data Quality Checks and Rules?
+Examples and Best Practices
 ---
-# How to configure data quality checks and rules
+# How to Configure Data Quality Checks and Rules?
+Examples and Best Practices
-Read this guide to learn how to configure data quality checks in DQOps in YAML files, and how to set up the validation rules.
+Read this guide to learn how to configure data quality checks in YAML files that become Data Contracts, and how to set up the validation rules.

 ## Where are the data quality checks configured?
 Data quality checks are configured on monitored tables and columns in